crowdsecurity/cs-magento-bouncer/doc/DEVELOPER.md

 - the first parameter specifies if you want to run the test on your machine (`host`) or in the docker containers (`docker`)
-- the second parameters list the test files you want to execute.
+- the second parameter list the test files you want to execute.
 If empty, all the test suite will be launched.

 For example: